-Neath Port Talbot College Group (awaiting audit - pass expected)
+Neath Port Talbot College Group (fully accredited)

 We ask all our CoEs to work to the latest government-approved Apprenticeship Standards in and provide a flexibility in the curriculum so that apprentices and students receive both the benchmark skills needed for their roles, as well as specific and specialist skills that are unique to each company.

 All Centres of Excellence must undergo an audit by the BWF to be accredited.
 They are assessed in the following areas:

 • Good or Excellent reports from Ofsted, Skills Funding Agency and Awarding Organisations (or devolved equivalents)

 • Providing impartial advice to employers about the course their apprentice(s) should undertake